SaffiEdenCauthon/SaffiEdenCauthon.github.io/_pages/repositories.md

 permalink: /repositories/
 title: repositories
 description: >
-  <p>Due to the nature of my current employment, this page may only have a few examples.</p>
+  <p>Due to the nature of my current employment, this page may only have a few code examples.</p>
-  <p>For personal repositories, contact me using the information on my home page.</p>
+  <p>For further repositories, contact me using the information on my home page.</p>
 nav: true
 nav_order: 3
 ---